-The enacted budget includes a fee increase on certificate of need applications that will generate additional Restricted Funds of \$355,200 in fiscal year 2006-2007 and \$371,900 in fiscal year 2007-2008 to support program operations.
-KRS 216B.040 (3)(c) authorizes the cabinet to establish reasonable fees for certificates of need through the promulgation of administrative regulation.
+The Governor's budget recommendation includes a fee increase on certificate of need applications that will generate additional Restricted Funds of \$355,200 in fiscal year 2007 and \$371,900 in fiscal year 2008 to support program operations.
+KRS 216B.040(3)(c) authorizes the cabinet to establish reasonable fees for certificates of need through the promulgation of administrative regulation.